 Campus recreational and dining facilities are available to summer students.
 Residence halls will be open to resident students during the summer.
 Inquiries regarding summer sessions and applications for admission should be addressed to the Director of Admission.

-Students who intend to withdraw from Monmouth University and plan not to return are requested to notify the University by completing a “Total Withdraw from the University” e-FORM.
+Students who intend to withdraw from Monmouth University and plan not to return are requested to notify the University by completing a “Total Withdraw from University” e-FORM.
 Provided the e-FORM is received by the “W” deadline date (see academic calendar), students will be withdrawn from the current term; otherwise the total withdraw will not be effective until the next regular term.